The Taliban publish vice laws that ban women’s voices and bare faces in public

 Article 13 relates to women.
 It says it is mandatory for a woman to veil her body at all times in public and that a face covering is essential to avoid temptation and tempting others.
 Clothing should not be thin, tight or short.

-Women are obliged to cover themselves in front of non-Muslim males and females to avoid being corrupted.
+Women should veil themselves in front of all male strangers, including Muslims, and in front of all non-Muslims to avoid being corrupted.
 A woman’s voice is deemed intimate and so should not be heard singing, reciting, or reading aloud in public.
 It is forbidden for women to look at men they are not related to by blood or marriage and vice versa.

 Article 17 bans the publication of images of living beings, threatening an already fragile Afghan media landscape.

-Note: This story was first published on Aug.
-22, 2024.
-It was updated on Aug.
-23, 2024 to make clear that the Taliban vice and virtue laws say that women should veil themselves in front of all male strangers, including Muslims, and in front of all non-Muslims.